liuwenchao/strike/README.md

 By default, CSS files are included by requiring them in JavaScript files via webpack magic.
 This reduces network latency and allows webpack to intelligently manage which files are actually required.

+# Usage

+* download strike.zip from release page
+* unzip the code and use it as a start point of the new project
+* run `npm install` to install dependencies
+* run `npm start` to start server
+* modify source files and see it live

 # Install